INTRODUCTION

 PROMOTING BETTER DIGESTION

-A well-functioning digestive system is essential for overall wellbeing and tomatoes contribute to gut health in multiple ways.
+A well-functioning digestive system is essential for overall health and wellbeing and tomatoes contribute to gut health in multiple ways.
 They are rich in fibre, which promotes regular bowel movements and prevents constipation.
-The high water content and vitamin C in tomatoes also aids digestion by keeping the digestive tract hydrated.
+The high water content and vitamin C in tomatoes also aid digestion by keeping the digestive tract hydrated.
 Additionally, the natural acidity of tomatoes supports a healthy gut microbiome, improving nutrient absorption and digestion.
 The presence of prebiotics in tomatoes further enhances gut health by feeding beneficial bacteria and supporting overall digestive balance.

 EASY WAYS TO ADD TOMATOES TO YOUR DIET